bilalerrabia/tp1_py/tp3-py/readme.md

 print("\nRapport de classification (Régression logistique) :\n", classification_report(y_test, y_pred_logistic, target_names=label_encoder.classes_))
 ```

+1. **Linear Regression Model**: Train a multiple linear regression model using the same features.
+2. **Model Evaluation**: Evaluate the linear regression model's performance using Mean Squared Error (MSE) and R².
+3. **Comparison**: Compare the performance of k-NN and linear regression in terms of classification accuracy and suitability for the problem.

 ## Results

 - The final k-NN model will be able to classify motors into the correct types.